Naming Convention

 COMPOSE_SEPARATOR=-

-: Defines the project name used by Docker Compose for all resourcesCOMPOSE_SEPARATOR
+COMPOSE_PROJECT_NAME: Defines the project name used by Docker Compose for all resourcesCOMPOSE_SEPARATOR: Sets the separator character (always-in OnTree)

 3. app.yaml